 2. If the Dictator knows they don’t know everything and refers to their advisors on matters they are unfamiliar with.

 The key difference between a dictator and a Dick-tator is that a Dick-tator doesn’t have all the answers and doesn’t know where their weaknesses lie.
 If other people know as much as the Dick-tator or more, then the Dick-tator should be open to sharing “the burden of power” and working with their bandmates.
-And if the person in charge can’t take feedback or criticism then the band is doomed.
+And if the person in charge can’t take feedback or criticism then the band is doomed to face civil war.

 As well as taking on aspects of the Guitarist who wishes it was 1971, the “Visionary” at first seems quite similar to the Dick-tator.
 The key distinction is that they might actually be able to do everything themselves and make a decent songs.
 If you find yourself with this type of regime, you need to ask yourself three questions.